-NDMCOM is the Connect:Direct HP NonStop user interface.
-RUN NDMCOM starts the user interface.
+NDMCOM is the Connect:Direct HP NonStop command line user interface the NDM server.
+RUN NDMCOM starts this user interface.
 You can run NDMCOM in interactive or background mode.
-Refer to Issuing Commands through NDMCOM on page 24 for command syntax and examples for both modes.
+Refer to Issuing Commands through NDMCOM on page 28 for command syntax and examples for both modes.